515: The Wild, Wild World of Batwoman

 Alba 77 was a chocolate shake mix popular in the 1980s, which you mixed with ice in a blender to create a low-fat shake.

-The origin of this line appears to be the TV show The Simpsons, in an episode called “Flaming Moe’s.”
+An imitation of Moe the bartender (voiced by Hank Azaria) on the TV show The Simpsons, from an episode called “Flaming Moe’s.”

 Vampirism: It does a body good.